thoughtspot/thoughtspot.github.io/_includes/content/privileges.md

     </dlentry>
     <dlentry id="schedule-pinboards">
       <dt>Can schedule pinboards</dt>
       <dd>Can create and edit Pinboard schedules for other users and groups.
-Without this privilege, users can only create Pinboard schedules for themselves.</dd>
+Without this privilege, users can only create Pinboard schedules for themselves.
+This feature is not available by default.
+Contact ThoughtSpot support to enable it.</dd>
     </dlentry>
     <dlentry id="spotiq">
       <dt>Has SpotIQ privilege</dt>